cerealkiller2527/libfreenect2/README.md

 ### Common Issues

-**"Could not find CUDA" or "helper_math.h not found"**
+**"Could not find CUDA" or CUDA compilation errors**
-- ✅ **This version automatically handles CUDA samples** - no manual setup required
+- ✅ **This version uses modern CMake CUDA support** - no deprecated FindCUDA warnings
-- Ensure CUDA Toolkit 11.0+ is installed
-- On Linux: verify NVIDIA drivers are properly installed
+- ✅ **CUDA 12.9+ required** for Visual Studio 2022 v17.10+ compatibility
+- ✅ **Automatic CUDA samples handling** - no manual environment variables needed
+- For older CUDA versions: upgrade to CUDA 12.9+ for best compatibility

 **"libusb not found" or "GLFW not found"**
 - ✅ **Enhanced dependency detection** in this version provides better error messages